cagov/covid19.ca.gov-site-handbook/pages/content-types.md

 Be consistent with whether your bullet points are sentences or not.

+Always capitalize the first word of each bullet point.

 ## Numbered lists
 Use numbered lists when a user needs to do tasks in a certain order, like a process.
 They’re especially helpful if the steps happen across different agencies.
 * Start each task with a verb.